 Bones works at the Jeffersonian Institute.
-There is no such place in Washington DC.
+There is no such place in Washington, D.C.
 However, the name is probably a play on the Smithsonian Institute.
-Shots of the outside of the actual Smithsonian are often used in the show also.
+Shots of the outside of the actual Smithsonian, are often used in the show.

-Almost every time Booth, played by David Boreanaz, is in front of the camera he has on him a watch, his FBI ID, a holstered sidearm, a Zippo lighter, Craps dice, a $100 poker chip, a floaty pen (the type where a girl's clothes fall off when you turn it upside down), 3"x5" index cards, his light brown sunglasses; and he is wearing a St. Christopher medal.
+Almost every time Booth, is in front of the camera, he has on him a watch, his FBI ID, a holstered sidearm, a Zippo lighter, Craps dice, a 100 dollar poker chip, a floaty pen (the type where a girl's clothes fall off when you turn it upside down), 3"x5" index cards, his light brown sunglasses, and he is wearing a St. Christopher medal.
 All of these items can be spotted being handled by Booth throughout the series.

-Up to season 3, Special Agent Seeley Booth has handled a Glock 17, a Magnum .357, a two-tone S&W Sigma (commonly misidentified as a Glock, both pistols look and function nearly identical, however Glock does not produce two-toned pistols), and a Tokyo Marui Hi-Capa 5.1 (Airsoft replica) with a tactical flashlight attachment, along with a Colt .22 back up weapon.
-While Doctor Temperance Brennan has handled a Colt .22 in 'The Pilot' where she shot a suspect as well as on several occasions to back Agent Booth, a very large Smith and Wesson M500 .50 Revolver in season 2, and Booth's Tokyo Marui Hi-Capa 5.1 Airsoft Replica when she shot Booth's stalker.
+Up to season three, Special Agent Seeley Booth has handled a Glock 17, a Magnum .357, a two-tone S&W Sigma (commonly misidentified as a Glock, both pistols look and function nearly identical, however Glock does not produce two-toned pistols), and a Tokyo Marui Hi-Capa 5.1 (Airsoft replica) with a tactical flashlight attachment, along with a Colt .22 back up weapon.
+While Doctor Temperance Brennan has handled a Colt .22 in the pilot episode, where she shot a suspect, as well as on several occasions to back Agent Booth, a very large Smith and Wesson M500 .50 Revolver in season two, and Booth's Tokyo Marui Hi-Capa 5.1 Airsoft Replica when she shot Booth's stalker.

 The trivia items below may give away important plot points.

 Angela Montenegro's middle name is thought to be "Pearly Gates" which is the name of a guitar belonging to ZZ Top member Billy Gibbons, who plays Angela's father in some episodes.
-However, when she marries Hodgins (S5 E21) it is revealed that her legal name is not the name she has been using.
-She whispers it in to the ear of the judge marrying them but he does not repeat her name.
+However, when she marries Hodgins (season five, episode twenty-one) it is revealed that her legal name is not the name she has been using.
+She whispers it in to the ear of the judge marrying them, but he does not repeat her name.

 Every child born to a main character on the show is named after a close friend or family member who has died as a way to honor their memory.
 Booth's oldest child (from a previous relationship), Parker, is named after Teddy Parker, a fellow sniper and close friend who died in Booth's arms in combat.
 Angela and Hodgins' son, Michael Vincent, is named after squintern Vincent Nigel-Murray who was murdered shortly before Angela gave birth.
 Booth and Brennan's first child, Christine, is named after Brennan's mother, who was also murdered.
-Sweets and Daisy's child, Seeley Lance Wicks-Sweets is named after Booth and (Lance) Sweets, who was murdered before his child was born.
+Sweets and Daisy's child, Seeley Lance Wick-Sweets is a partial exception.
+Named after Booth, who is still alive, and (Lance) Sweets, who was murdered before his child was born.
 And Booth and Brennan's second child is named Hank after Booth's deceased grandfather, who raised him after finding out that Booth and his brother were being physically abused by their father (Hank's son).